 Bulgarian Split Squat: 2-4 sets of 6-10 reps

 Glute Ham Raise: 2-4 sets of 8-12 reps

 Standing Single Leg Calf Raise: 2-4 sets of 6-10 reps

 Seated Calf Raise: 2-4 sets of 10-15 reps

 I’d also advise adding in one or two calf exercises as well.
 I’ll be covering calves in more detail in a future article.
 Beginner lifters should probably stick to the lower end of the volume recommendations.
 Whereas more intermediate lifters should probably stick to the higher end of the volume recommendations.

 And as I’ve done with my upper workout video, I’ve compiled all of this information into an easy to follow free PDF so that you guys can have it when you’re at the gym.
 It shows you the full workout, how to set up two lower body days per week, exercise tips with visuals, a progression scheme to use, and more.
-To get a copy of this, simply follow this link!
+Simply follow the link below to get a copy of this sent to you.

 Feel free to let me know if you have any questions down below.
 And give me a follow on Instagram , Facebook , and Youtube where I’ll be posting informative content on a more regular basis.
 Cheers!